The Changing Face of Education

-It is so ironical that sometimes you get to know the person better only after he has left you.
-When our former president Dr. A.P.J Abdul Kalam left this world recently, a lot of us were introduced to the kind of life he led, to the hardships he faced as a child and yet how he successfully created a path-breaking career for himself.
+It is so ironic that sometimes you get to know the person better only after he has left you.
+When our former president Dr. A.P.J Abdul Kalam left this world recently, a lot of us were introduced to the kind of life he led, to the hardships he faced as a child.
+And yet, how successfully he created a path-breaking career for himself.
 Not many after all get to become the President of one of the largest democracies of the world.

 One of the most striking things about his early life was that little Kalam used to travel several kilometers every day to reach his school.
 We have heard such stories before as well.
-Few years ago, in a Bollywood movie titled Bhaag Milkha Bhaag, we see a barely teenaged Milkha Singh swimming across the river to reach his school.
+A few years ago, in a Bollywood movie titled Bhaag Milkha Bhaag, we see a barely teenage Milkha Singh swimming across the river to reach his school.
 Such is the passion of these young kids to get themselves educated that at times it seems surreal.
-Strange thing however is that such stories are not present in abundance.
+The strange thing however is that such stories are not present in abundance.

 - How do we ensure that a child of today is equally excited to go to school and get the best of education?

-- The child of today is a little too much exposed.
-At home there is TV, 3G enabled smartphones of their parents, computers with wi-fi and at school they have a peer network, which also accesses the same things at their homes as them.
+2. The child of today is a little too much exposed.
+At home there is TV, 3G enabled smartphones of their parents, computers with WiFi etc. At school they have a peer network, which also accesses the same things at their homes.
 By default or may be by designs, the child of today has surpassed way beyond the conventional education system.
-From the tools available to him/her, the child is already accessing so much content and in so many different forms that there is a good possibility of them getting bored by some teacher standing in front of them and engaged in a monologue.
+From the tools available to him/her, the child is already accessing so much content and in so many different forms.
+There is good possibility of them loosing interest from some teacher standing in front of them engaged in a monologue.
 There would still be some kids who would enjoy the old form of content delivery but majority will not

-- Another challenge is that of diversity.
+3. Another challenge is that of diversity.
 Every child is different from every other.
 Our existing education system does not recognize this.
-While some may like listening, some enjoy reading more while some other may enjoy looking at moving content (video) and some other enjoy playing games more.
+While some may like listening, some enjoy reading more.
+While some other may enjoy looking at moving content (video) and some other enjoy playing games more.
 Some like it more indoors while some may like it more outdoors.
 The existing system treats every one of them as same and therefore ends up binding many of them.
 As a result, they lose interest

-Educationist and the entire school ecosystem needs to now understand that the world today is changing and changing very fast.
+Educationist and the entire school ecosystem needs to now understand that the world today is changing at a fast pace.
 The 21st century learning framework as defined by UNESCO identifies skills like collaboration, communication, understanding ICT, being able to solve real life problems more than your grades.

 The face of education is changing and it will be in our best interest to finally recognize that.
 Through our work at iDream Education, spanning over several years and a few hundred schools, we have to come to one understanding.
 The next face of education has to be in the form of personalized and play-way learning.

-The personalized form of learning holds true for any subject, be it Math, English, Science or any other.
+The personalized form of learning holds true for any subject, be it Math, English, Science, or any other.
 It is a good sign that a number of individuals and organizations including Facebook are working at bringing to life this interactive form of personalized learning which is not only the need of the hour but is soon going to become a necessity.
-The schools that adopt this quickly and evolve into a future ready school will have better chances of surviving and producing remarkable students who would form the part of the next gen of work force.
+The schools that adopt this new face of education quickly and evolve into future-ready schools will have better chances of surviving.
+They will be producing remarkable students who would form part of the next-gen of workforce.

-The next decade is going to be one of great interest and that of hope as we experience this change in the face of education.
+The next decade is going to be one of great interest.
+It will also bring hope as we experience this change in the face of education.